Saleh-Albrahim/Saleh-blog/README.md

 Developers using this project should already have Nodejs, npm installed.

 #### Frontend

-This Project uses ejs template  engine for the frontend
+This Project uses ejs template engine for the frontend with bootstrap

 #### Backend Dependencies